NunoDiasMartins/100-days-of-code/log.md

 I was able to complete the exercise in more than 1hour.
 I got the idea pretty quick but the playing around with the index to insert in the BST was what pushed back.
 The day before I jump the challenge because I got a injure and spent a couple of hours in the hospital.
 Now I have a scar from living in Canada :')

+### Day 11: January 14, 2022

+**Today's Progress**:
+Complete two exercises from AlgoExpert.
+The 'BST traverse' and 'Find the Kth largest value in a BST'

+**Thoughts:**
+I was able to complete the first exercise pretty easily after listen a bit of the goal of what were teh in-order, pre-order and post-order traverses.
+The second exercise consumed a bit more of my time, but once again I make it much more complex than it was.
+I was trying to implement with O(1) in space and that wouldn't be possible.
+Once I read the tips carefully and the time & space expectation it was less than 10 minutes to build the solution.
+The first exercise helped to rapidly build the second solution once I stop to make it complex.

 <!--

 ### Day 0: February 30, 2016 (Example 2)